Last updated by Sascha Brockel on 13 December 2022

 Hello, thanks for all the effort that went into this.

-I have been running the container for a while without any problems, but am now encountering authentication problems.
-It looks to me as if Tado has switched off the "public-api-preview" API.
+I've been running the container for a while with no problems at all, but now I'm running into authentication issues.
+It looks to me like Tado has disabled the API "public-api-preview".
 Can you confirm this?

 Connection Error, retrying in 30.0 sec..